 name throughout the WWF era on WTBS and throughout the

 Crockett era as well.
 When the Sunday evening show

 became a live-to-tape studio show in the fall of 1986,

 the Saturday evening show's name was changed to World

 Championship Wrestling - Saturday Edition.

 traditional Sunday evening show also had its origins

-in the early 1970s.
+in the mid-1970s.
 It was a one hour show

 that featured matches from prior weeks on Georgia